 In case your device is a Key Cutter, you would get a command containing Key cutter command data.

 In the POS system, accounting categories usually exist such as entree, main, dessert, beverage or alcohol.
 In order for the revenue to be correctly reported in Mews with these categories, they should be correctly mapped against accounting categories in Mews.
-The POS integration should use the Get all account categories operation to retrieve a list of all
+The POS integration should use the Get all account categories endpoint to pull a list of all

-AccountingCategories which the property has in Mews.
-These should be mapped via a UI in the POS.
+AccountingCategories which the property has setup in Mews.

-To search for customers active in Mews is achieved via the Search customers operation.
+To search for customers active in Mews is achieved via the Search customers endpoint.
 This will allow you to search among all customers that are checked in or classified with the

 Paymaster customer classification.
 Customers can be either searched by